Testwell CMTJava

 - Use as a testing tool

-complex and thus more error prone, and should be tested more
+suspiciously complex and thus more error prone, and should be

-thoroughly.
-The limited and expensive human testing resources can be
+tested more thoroughly.
+The limited and expensive human testing

 - Halstead's estimated number of bugs B gives a goal